bloodywing/A.T.S.P.-Red-Cogs/README.md

 **No, these are not things which I have to do.
 It's a cog!**

 Every user has his own ToDo list, on which they can add and remove single entries.
+Allows only Moderators and above to use the commands.
 Install cog
 `[p]cog install atsp todo`
 * Commands *Use with your prefix*